HouseTrip/housetrip.github.com/_posts/2014-09-10-decoupling-javascript-apps-using-pub-sub-pattern.md

 This pattern uses an event system which sits between the objects wishing to receive notifications (subscribers) and the object firing the event (the publisher).
-This event system allows code to define alication specific events which can pass arguments containing values needed by the subscriber.
+This event system allows code to define application specific events which can pass arguments containing values needed by the subscriber.
 The goal is to avoid dependencies between the subscriber and the publisher.

 ## Using the pub/sub pattern in plain JavaScript applications
 Now that we know how the pub/sub pattern works, we can use it to improve the code shown above.
-Let's start creating out event system.
+Let's start creating our event system.

 {% highlight js %}
 var EventBus = {